imsaisrujan/DeepFake-Image-Detection/README.md

 jupyter notebook
 ```

-Open `DEEPFAKE IMAGE DETECTION USING AI 11.ipynb` and follow the steps.
+Open `DEEPFAKE IMAGE DETECTION USING AI.ipynb` and follow the steps.

 ---